What is staggered time and how you can implement it in your organisation.

 To determine the suitability of staggered time in your organisation, you should:

-- Complete our sample checklist on factors to consider for compressed work schedules (PDF).
+- Complete our sample checklist on factors to consider for staggered time (PDF).

 - Obtain management agreement on staggered time (e.g. duration, start and end times, and core time).